ndreey/HIDWIG/README.md

 User-friendly interface for loading data and specifying parameters.
 Supports visualization for distinct time periods.
 Interactive maps allow for in-depth analysis of genetic distances.
-Availability
-The tool is available at HIDWIG GitHub Repository.

 For further details and support, contact andre.bourbonnais@student.lu.se.